 I’ve been keeping any eye on the latest litters of kittens at V&P Collins Farm shop, Bromham.
 Sad to say the mother of one litter died so the other mother, Missy, is looking after both litters.
 Twelve all together, I think.
 Difficult to be sure as they won’t keep still long enough to be counted.
 If they are still it’s because they’re asleep and are all huddled up together in one big heap and they all seem to merge together.

 It’s always fun to wander round Chippenham during the Folk Festival, this year celebrating its 40th anniversary over the Bank Holiday weekend.
-It began to drizzle as the opening parade started to walk down the High Street but nothing ever really dampens the spirits of the folk aficionados whether watching or taking part such as Boggats Breakfast.
+It began to drizzle as the opening parade started to walk down the High Street.
+Nothing really dampens the spirits of the folk aficionados, whether watching or taking part, as group Boggats Breakfast do each year.

 Lots going on under cover in the marquees and in the Neeld Hall.
 I loved hearing JigJaw, four female singers (with a dash of clog dancing) and watching an American Dancing workshop.
 I wanted to join in but decided to stay watching on the sidelines.
 I couldn’t compete with all the complicated footwork and energetic arm swinging.